How to make Crème Brûlée: Low Carb & Keto

 Helpful tips to make the best sugar-free Crème Brûlée

-• Whisking the egg, sweetener and vanilla extract until it becomes smooth and runny helps to prevent lumps from forming when you gradually pour the warm cream into it.
+• Beating the egg, sweetener, and vanilla extract until they are smooth and fluid helps prevent lumps when you slowly add the warm cream.

-• Whisk the egg mixture continuously while drizzling the cream to make the custard silky and smooth.
+• Continuously whisk the egg mixture as you drizzle in the cream to ensure the custard becomes silky and even.

-• Using a kitchen torch or putting the ramekins under a broiler helps to caramelize the sweetener for a hard-shelled top.
+• Utilizing a kitchen torch or placing the ramekins beneath a broiler helps caramelize the sweetener, creating a hard-shelled topping.

 Did you make this recipe?